Sylius/Sylius/docs/index.rst

 .. tip::

-   **Getting Started with Sylius, The Book, Customization Guide, The Cookbook,** **BDD Guide, Components & Bundles and Performance Guide** are chapters describing the usage of **the whole Sylius platform**, on the examples for Sylius-Standard distribution.
+   **Getting Started with Sylius, The Book, Customization Guide, The Cookbook, BDD Guide and Performance Guide** are chapters describing the usage of **the whole Sylius platform**, on the examples for Sylius-Standard distribution.

    For tips on using only some bundles of Sylius head to Bundles and Components docs.